tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 This separation on `Resource Type` (`Single Record` or `Multi Record`) is important: it keeps each `Single Record` Test atomic and easy to implement, while providing a consistent, standards-aligned way to summarize results for dataset-level decision making.

-See also [Framework Competency Questions](../supplement/index.md#24-framework-competency-questions-non-normative) in the Supplement for examples of sparql queries that select the set of `Single Record` `Validations` associated by `Policy` with a `Use Case`.
+See also [Framework Competency Questions](../supplement/index.md#24-framework-competency-questions-non-normative) in the [BDQ Supplemental Information](../supplement/index.md) for examples of sparql queries that select the set of `Single Record` `Validations` associated by `Policy` with a `Use Case`.

 #### 8.1.2 Two common patterns of MultiRecord Measures (non-normative)